Chinese Cabbage Dwarf Pak Choi - Non-Hybrid Seeds

 Characteristics

-• Weight (without packaging): 6.30 g
+• Weight (without packaging): 6.3 g

-• Variety Type: Non-hybrid/reproducible
+• Variety Type: Non-hybrid/Regenerable

 • Latin Name: Brassica Chinensis

-• Number of seeds: Approximately 900 seeds
+• Number of Seeds: Approximately 900 seeds

-• Cultivation Difficulty: Easy
+• Growing Difficulty: Easy

 Pricing